alnopa9/git/sections/mrkdwn.md

 Nothing we do on our new branch will affect anything in `master`.
 That's the point of creating a new branch.

-Click the one the word `people` next to the folder icon to navigate into the `people` directory.
+Click on the word `people` next to the folder icon to navigate into the `people` directory.

 ![Navigate into the people directory](../images/people.png)